-This policy applies to all staff and other individuals who work or volunteer across the Foundation, whether in a school or working in other areas of WGSF.
+This policy applies to all staff and other individuals who work or volunteer within the Foundation, whether in a school or working in other areas of WGSF.

-4. Definition of a low-level concern
+4. Definition of a Low Level Concern

-A low level concern, no matter how small, even if no more than causing a sense of unease or a 'nagging doubt', that a person working in or on behalf of the school, may have acted in a way that is inconsistent with the Foundation's Staff Code of Conduct Policy and the Foundation's Safeguarding and Child Protection Policy.
-A low-level concern may not be school specific and could be because of information we know of other settings or personal knowledge.
+A low level concern, is a concern no matter how small, even if no more than causing a sense of unease or a 'nagging doubt', that a person working in or on behalf of the Foundation, may have acted in a way that is inconsistent with the Foundation's Staff Code of Conduct and the Foundation's Safeguarding and Child Protection Policy.
+A low-level concern may not be school specific and could be because of information we know about other settings or personal knowledge.

-The member of staff reporting should not decide whether they believe it to meet threshold or not - their role is to report concerns.
-The DSL / Head will make the decision about whether the allegations threshold is met and whether it is considered serious enough to make a referral to the LADO.
+The member of staff reporting should not decide whether they believe it to meet the harm threshold or not - their role is to report concerns.
+The DSL / Head will make the decision on whether the allegation threshold is met and whether it is considered serious enough to make a referral to the Local Authority Designated Officer (LADO).

-Examples of behaviour that could require reporting of a low-level concern include, but are not limited to:
+Examples of behaviour that could require reporting of a low level concern include, but are not limited to:

-- being over friendly with children - having favourites
+- being over friendly with children

+- having favourites

-- taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door - Meeting with a child outside of school - using inappropriate sexualised, intimidating or offensive language - inappropriate use of alcohol
+- taking photographs of children on the member of staff's mobile phone

+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door

+- meeting with a child outside of school

+- using inappropriate sexualised, intimidating or offensive language - inappropriate use of alcohol

-Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
-It is crucial that any such concerns, including those which do not meet the harm threshold (please refer to the school's Staff Code of Conduct), are shared responsibly and with the right person, and recorded and dealt with appropriately.
+Such behaviour can exist on a wide spectrum, from inadvertent or thoughtless behaviour or behaviour that may look to be inappropriate but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
+It is crucial that any such concerns, including those which do not meet the harm threshold (please refer to the WGSF Staff Code of Conduct), are shared responsibly and with the right person, and recorded and dealt with appropriately.

-Ensuring they are dealt with effectively should also protect those working in or on behalf of our schools from potential false allegations or misunderstandings.
+Ensuring concerns are dealt with effectively should also protect those working in or on behalf of our schools from potential false allegations or misunderstandings.